Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Conclusion

-Thanks to the versatility of VCA, there is a lot of space to experiment with other optimization problems~\cite{Lucas2014, gutin2006traveling} and other architectures such as linear attention-based transformers~\cite{FastTransformers}.
-One could also incorporate graph autoregressive networks in the VCA scheme to take the graph structures of optimization problems into consideration~\cite{GraphRNN, Schuetz_2022}.
-There is also flexibility in tuning the temperature cooling schedules to potentially improve the performance of VCA.
+From a broader perspective, we believe there are various directions of research that could be undertaken in the future.
+It would be interesting to benchmark VCA against other Monte Carlo optimization algorithms such as parallel tempering~\cite{earl2005parallel}.
+It would be also interesting to extend our work for optimization problems with continuous variables~\cite{Fan2021} using models that can handle continuous variables~\cite{Flows2019, pmlr-v37-rezende15}.
+Additionally, one could also incorporate graph autoregressive networks in the VCA scheme to take the graph structure of some optimization problems into consideration~\cite{GraphRNN, Schuetz_2022}.
+There is also flexibility in tuning the temperature cooling schedules to potentially improve the performance of VCA~\cite{Mills_2020}.
 We believe that the combination of deep learning techniques and the principle of annealing is an interesting direction of research that could potentially improve our current solutions to optimization problems.